Primitive Model Electrolytes in the Near and Far Field: Decay Lengths from DFT and Simulations

 Of course, there are other factors that could account for the disagreement between results of theory and simulation on the one hand and SFA experiments on the other.
-Strictly speaking, there is a possibility that the measured long decay length could just be buried in the noise of all our calculations and all simulation studies \cite{Rotenberg,Holm_private}, although for instance the simulations of Ref.~\onlinecite{Holm_private} show statistics that allow to identify a decay of as many as five decades before the signal disappears in the noise, and even eight decades in our DFT calculations.
-Another possibility concerns fluid-fluid and fluid-wall dispersion forces, which gives rise to a long-ranged decay of the surface force \cite{Maciolek_2004}.
-Of course, this decay is algebraic rather than exponential.
-Moreover, although dispersion forces are long-ranged, we expect these to be relatively weak such that they only set in beyond separations of many particle diameters, for instance beyond 15$d$ for the (reasonable) parameters of Ref.~\onlinecite{Maciolek_2004}.
-Significantly, the variety and number of experimental systems studied, along with the apparent success of the empirical power law scaling mentioned earlier, suggest there should be a \textit{ general}, rather than a materials specific, explanation of the difference.
+Strictly speaking, there is a possibility that the measured long decay length could just be buried in the noise of all our calculations and all simulation studies \cite{Rotenberg,Holm}, although for instance the simulations of Ref.~\onlinecite{Holm} show statistics that allow observation of decay over as many as five decades before the signal disappears in the noise, and over eight decades in our DFT calculations.
+Significantly, the variety and number of experimental systems studied, along with the apparent success of the empirical power law scaling mentioned earlier, suggest there should be a\textit{ general}, rather than a materials specific, explanation of the difference.
 Our present contribution, which establishes the consistency of results from DFT, IET and MD for the RPM, makes very clear why it is important to understand the origin of the difference.
-We conclude by re-emphasizing: the large correlation length measured in SFA experiments, for a variety of concentrated electrolytes and several room temperature ionic liquids, cannot be accounted for by primitive electrolyte models.
+We conclude by re-emphasizing: the large decay length measured in SFA experiments, for a variety of concentrated electrolytes and several room temperature ionic liquids, cannot be accounted for by primitive electrolyte models.
 New physical ingredients and/or new interpretations of the experiments are required in order to understand the recent SFA results.